iamishaanagarwal/backend-aidatabase/README.md

    uv sync
    ```

-3. Set your Gemini API key in a `.env` file:
+3. Set your Gemini API key (get it from https://aistudio.google.com/) in a `.env` file:

    ```env
    OPENAI_API_KEY=your_openai_api_key_here